arobb/charlotte/README.md

   - field: source_ip (Raspberry Pi's IP address)
   - field: target_ip
   - tag: value (ping time in whole milliseconds)

+There are also three stand-alone daemons that poll much more quickly than the regular daemon.
+These are for the WAN 1 bridge (modem), Comcast's gateway for the 73.170.0.0/16 subnet, and Google's public DNS.

 And open a browser to Grafana.
 You'll need to configure your InfluxDB as a data source and build a dashboard.
 (I haven't automated that part yet.)
 http://raspberrypi.local:3000